Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Implementation of the MPC solver

 where $P = H + \rho D\T D$ and $p^l = q + D\T(\lambda^l - \rho v^l)$.
 Given that $D$ has full column rank\footnote{The vector $v$ includes $\tx_0$ to ensure that $D$ has full column rank.}, the Hessian $P$ in~\eqref{eq:z_problem:functional} is positive definite.
 Moreover, since the system~\eqref{eq:lin_sys} is assumed to be controllable, $G$ has full row rank.
 Consequently, the solution of problem~\eqref{z_problem} is unique.

 Solving~\eqref{z_problem} is the most computationally demanding step of Algorithm~\ref{alg:ADMM}.
-To attain efficiency, we exploit the particular semi-banded structure\footnote{See~\citet[Definition~1]{Gracia_MPCT_solver_24}.} of $P$.
-Our method works as follows.
-First, we note that the equality-constrained problem~\eqref{z_problem} can be solved using the explicit solution method described in~\citet[\S 5.5.3]{Boyd_ConvexOptimization}.
+To attain efficiency, the particular semi-banded structure\footnote{See~\citet[Definition~1]{Gracia_MPCT_solver_24}.} of $P$ is exploited.
+The method works as follows.
+First, the equality-constrained problem~\eqref{z_problem} can be solved using the explicit solution method described in~\citet[\S 5.5.3]{Boyd_ConvexOptimization}.
 This method relies on finding a solution of the Karush-Kuhn-Tucker (KKT) optimality conditions, which in this case amounts to solving a linear system of equations.
 This, in turn, can be decomposed in three simpler linear systems

 where $W \doteq G P^{-1} G\T \in \R^{m_z \times m_z}$ is also semi-banded, and $\mu^* \in \R^{m_z}$ is the dual optimal solution of problem~\eqref{z_problem}.
-We leverage the Woodbury matrix identity \citep{woodbury} to decompose the semi-banded matrices arising in~\eqref{eq:semi_banded_linear_systems}.
+The Woodbury matrix identity \citep{woodbury} is leveraged to decompose the semi-banded matrices arising in~\eqref{eq:semi_banded_linear_systems}.
 In particular, steps~\eqref{eq:1_semi_banded_linear_system} and~\eqref{eq:3_semi_banded_linear_system} are computationally inexpensive, as each of them involves solving two block-diagonal systems separated by a simpler step involving two small-scaled matrix-vector products.
 In turn, \eqref{eq:2_semi_banded_linear_system} is more demanding due to the structure of~$W$, as instead of the two block-diagonal systems, it requires solving two systems of the form $\tilde{\Gamma} w = c$, where $\tilde{\Gamma}$ has a specific banded-diagonal structure.
-This structure is exploited in \cite{Krupa_TCST_21}, where the authors use the Cholesky factorization of $\tilde{\Gamma}$ and apply forward-backward substitution; a strategy we also adopt in our solver.
+This structure is exploited in \cite{Krupa_TCST_21}, where the authors use the Cholesky factorization of $\tilde{\Gamma}$ and apply forward-backward substitution; a strategy also adopted in this solver.

 Step~\ref{alg:ADMM:step_v} of Algorithm~\ref{alg:ADMM} implies solving the separable optimization problem